kwesiRutledge/Eq-Perf-Tests/experiments/readme.md

 	* Figure 2 is used in the paper.

 16. The objective of this set of experiments was to duplicate the results of Experiment 14, when the proper 'E' matrix was used.
 Started before experiment 15 was completed because an error (no consideration of the E matrix) was observed in the design of experiments 14 and 15.
-	* Figure 1 used in the paper.
+	* Figure 1 of this script became Figure 1 in the paper.

 17. Reran the counterexample provided in the paper.
 Here we compare the correctness of multiple synthesis methods, where the goal is to correctly identify when an estimator (aka gains L or (F,u0)) is feasible.
 We defined feasibility as "feasible" if an optimal objective was less than M and "infeasible" otherwise.
 The 3 objectives considered were:
 	* ||A+LC||{infty} M + ||L||{\infty} \eta_v + ||E||{\infty} \eta_w